IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### Logging out

-When an application is finished interacting with a XenServer Host, it is good practice to call `Session.logout(session)`.
+When an application is finished interacting with a Citrix Hypervisor server, it is good practice to call `Session.logout(session)`.
 This call invalidates the session reference (so it cannot be used in subsequent API calls) and deallocates server-side memory used to store the session object.